Computer Science Placement Test: Topics List

 - Insert symbols, equations, accents, hyperlinks, and text-wrapped images;

-3. Using Excel or Numbers, you should know how to:
+3. Using Microsoft Excel, Apple Numbers, or Google Sheets, you should know how to

 - Use formulas and functions (average, sum, count, max);